caplena/knowledge-base/docs/02-01-Topics.md

 ### Label

 Concise meaning of the topic.
 This is what's displayed on the topic chips and is used by our AI to assign topics to texts.
 A good topic name should be short while still conveying the meaning of the topic in plain text.
-Examples for topic names are `Staff friendlyness` or `Shipping Fees`.
+Examples for topic names are `Staff friendliness` or `Shipping Fees`.

 *The label is AI-relevant 🤖*.